What is AdTech and why is it important?

 What is a supply-side platform (SSP)?

-A supply-side platform (SSP) is a tool for publishers that automates selling digital ad impressions including video, display, and mobile ads.
+A supply-side platform (SSP) is a tool for publishers that automates selling digital ad impressions including video, display and mobile ads.
 It is driven by the supply side of the advertising equation: the publishers who want to sell their inventory.
-SSPs let publishers, ad networks, and ad exchanges sell impressions to a greater pool of potential buyers and allow publishers to set the bidding range to maximize their revenue.
+SSPs let publishers, ad networks and ad exchanges sell impressions to a greater pool of potential buyers and allow publishers to set the bidding range to maximise their revenue.

 What is an agency trading desk (ATD)?

 An agency trading desk (ATD) is a tool or set of services related to media planning and media buying that media agencies provide.
 Typically layered over a demand-side platform, the ATD is the service piece of the AdTech landscape that enables agencies to manage an advertiser’s programmatic, bid-based media purchases as they happen across channels – offering analytics on ad buys to clients throughout a campaign.
 Agencies typically staff a trading desk with account managers, data analysts, designers, software developers and other team members on behalf of clients.